Atrate/qSchoolHelper/CONTRIBUTING.md

 # Contributing
 Contributions of all types are welcome, be it code, translations or anything else.

+## Important information

+When contributing **make sure to submit your contributions to the [GitLab repo](https://gitlab.com/Atrate/qschoolhelper)**.
+Other repos (such as on GitHub) are just read-only mirrors from GitLab.

 ## Code style

 Use `astyle` to format your source code with the following settings: